joakim/calendar/README.md

   - Traditional division: 12 "months"
     - 12 months of 30 days, 3 months per quarter
     - Drawback: A month can not fit a whole number of nonads (3.3 per month)
-    - Drawback: Traditional month names can not be used, requiring 12 new names
+    - Drawback: Traditional month names should not be used, requiring 12 new names
- - The remaining 1 or 2 days at the end of the year are intercalary transition days before the next new year
+ - The remaining 1 or 2 days at the end of the year are intercalary transition days before the new year

 ### Proposed epoch